createthis/ruby_color_kata/README.markdown

-# WeaveUp Coding Katas / Pre-Interview Assessments
+# Coding Katas / Pre-Interview Assessments

-Thanks for your interest in WeaveUp!
+Thanks for your interest in Some Company!
 To help us assess your coding ability, we would like for you to complete this take-home coding project.

 ## Color Kata